 “Dark circles and bags under the eyes are usually no cause for alarm,” says Andrew J. Bernstein, MD, Assistant Professor of Clinical Pediatrics Northwestern University, and Fellow of the American Academy of Pediatrics.
 “They can point to allergies, ‘allergic shiners,’ a lack of sleep, or, most commonly, they can just be a hereditary coloration or shape of the eyes.”

-Dark circles form under the eyes of kids for the same physiological reasons, if not the same behavioral reasons, as they do in adults.
+Dark circles form around eyes of kids for the same physiological reasons, if not the same behavioral reasons, as they do in adults.
 The skin around the eye is thinner and more transparent than other parts of the face so it can’t fully cover up the soft tissue and veins surround the eye.
 For some, this results in dark circles.
 People predisposed to eye circles can coat their under-eye area with makeup, but they can’t, research shows, treat the problem at its source.
 Dark circles and bags are sometimes made worse by fluid retention, which is why they are more visible after a salty meal.
 Most obviously, lack of sleep causes blood vessels under the eyes to dilate, while upping fluid retention, resulting in even puffier, darker eyes.

-    If dark circles show up out of nowhere, and don’t seem like a symptom of sleeplessness, allergies, or some form of congestion, then it’s worth consulting with your pediatrician, Bernstein and Mitzner both note.
+When children are getting enough sleep and still look worried that they did a bad job negotiating a mortgage rate, it’s probably worth consulting with your pediatrician.
 In any case, there is no shame in asking your doctor about it to be safe, even if they’re just going to hold up a mirror.